watergis/maplibre-gl-legend/packages/maplibre-gl-legend/README.md

 </script>
 ```

-Furthermore, you may download specific version's scripts and css locally from [release](https://github.com/watergis/mapbox-gl-legend/releases) page.
+Furthermore, you may download specific version's scripts and css locally from [NPM](https://www.npmjs.com/package/@watergis/maplibre-gl-legend) page.

+See an example HTML at [index_umd.html](./index_umd.html)

 ## Development